miguelleonmarti/nft-marketplace-task/README.md

 docker compose up -d
 ```

-- Create migrations from your Prisma schema, apply them to the database, generate artifacts:
+- Create migrations from the Prisma schema, apply them to the database and generate artifacts:

 ```sh
 npx prisma migrate dev --preview-feature